Skip to Content

 Other fun things to do in Villa Borghese Gardens with kids includes a train, a zoo, several playgrounds and tons of pigeons to chase.

-Our afternoon outing in Rome with kids took approximately 2.5 hours and we walked 3.5 miles / 5.6km.
+Our afternoon outing in Rome with kids took approximately 2.5 hours and we walked 3.5 miles / 5.6 km.

-Kid-friendly food in Rome tip: Sometimes you just don’t want to take your kids to a restaurant.
 Some of the best takeaway Italian food we had in Rome was near Villa Borghese Gardens.
 It’s a little hole in the wall called Pastificio Guerra.
 It was affordable Italian takeout and very good.

-Things to do with kids in Rome – Day 2
+Things to do with Kids in Rome – Day 2

-We were so excited to visit the Roman Colosseum with kids.
+Walking to the Roman Colosseum

 Backpacks are not allowed inside the Roman Colosseum, so we guessed this meant that backpack carriers would not be allowed either.
 So we walked to the Colosseum with our kids with our son in his Ergo carrier.